tangrams/blocks/README.md

 #### [tiling-tile](http://tangrams.github.io/blocks/#tiling-tile) <a href="https://github.com/tangrams/blocks/blob/gh-pages/tiling/tile.yaml" target="_blank"><i class="fa fa-github" aria-hidden="true"></i></a>

+Repeats a coordinate space (`vec2 st`) in diferent brick-like tiles N times (`float zoom`).
+For more information about tilling patterns read [this chapter of The Book of Shaders](https://thebookofshaders.com/09/)

 To import this block add the following url to your `import` list: